gabrielemariotti/cardslib/doc/THUMBNAIL.md

 ### Error Resource Id

-You can set a drawable resource Id to display when the image can be attached to ImageView (for example there is an error occurs while downloading).
+You can set a drawable resource Id to display when the image can't be attached to ImageView (for example an error occurs while downloading).

 ``` java
         //Create thumbnail